 Boba and Other Bubble Tea Toppings

 Boba balls can come in many different varieties.
 The most common to find is black sugar boba.
 But bubble tea isn’t limited to only tapioca pearls for toppings.
 Popping boba is a fun addition.
 It has a thin outer shell and when bitten into it bursts with sweet juicy flavor.
 I especially like these in floral or herbal type teas.
 Jelly is also another fun topping.
 This is not similar to the jam you would put on toast but rather small chunks of deliciousness made from ingredients like aloe, coconut, or other fruit.
-Egg pudding is another topping that can be added to bubble teas.
+Egg pudding is another topping that can be added to bubble tea.

 - Lychee boba,